Outline 4.1 Global Connectivity Patterns

 4.1.2 Topographical Validation: IFJp Control Seed

-To validate the top-down control over the auditory what-stream is driven by the anterior subdivision of IFJ, a control partial correlation model substituted IFJa for IFJp, its immediate neighbor.
+To validate the top-down control over the auditory what-stream is driven by the anterior subdivision of IFJ, a control partial correlation model substituted IFJa for IFJp, its immediate neighbour.

 The control analysis confirms the functional dissociation of where and what stream.
 The FEF maintains its robust connectivity to the dorsal auditory and motor network with 23 significant regions in the left and 20 in the right hemisphere.